TyronThome/TyronThome/README.md

 - 👋 Hi, I’m @TyronThome
-- 👀 I’m interested in growth and development..
-Taking in the beauty of everyday that surrounds us.
+- 👀 I’m passionate about growth and development, in every facet of life.
 - 🌱 I’m currently learning the most up-to-date technologies, one at a time.
 - 💞️ I’m looking to collaborate on exhilarating and challenging projects.
 - 📫 How to reach me ... email - tyronthome@gmail.com